need4swede/wiki-go/data/documents/playback/trident-player/codecs/document.md

-## What If a Format Isn't Supported?
+## Unsupported Formats

-For the rare formats Neptune can't play directly, your Jellyfin server will automatically transcode to a compatible format.
-This happens transparently - you just press play.
+For formats Trident can't play directly, your Jellyfin server transcodes the file to a compatible format.
+The transcode happens in the background.